lotaibe/topic-modeling-nips/README.md

-# Topic Modeling with Latent Dirichlet Allocation (LDA) for NIPS papers

 Neural Information Processing Systems (NIPS) is one of the top machine learning conferences in the world where groundbreaking work is published.
 Since the year 1987, a lot of exciting work has been published in this confernece, but are the trends in recent machine learning research published to this Journal.
 The object of this project is to analyze a large collection of NIPS research papers from the past decades to discover the latest trends in machine learning.

 ## Data